Sterling Silver Flatware Frequently asked questions

 Silverware purity defined:

 Sterling silver is 92.5% silver with a 7.5% additive, usually copper.
-Sterling made in the USA after approximately the 1850's always has a sterling mark.
-It may say Sterling.
-It may be.925 or show the fraction 925/1000.
+Sterling made in the USA after the 1880's & always has a sterling mark.
+It may say Sterling, .925 or show the fraction 925/1000.
 If it does not have this mark then it is likely not sterling, unless it is foreign made (not in the USA) and has other hallmarks that designate its silver content.
 It can also be tested with an acid to determine its content.
 This should only be done by a professional.

 Sterling flatware always retains it intrinsic silver value & usually a value also as tableware.
 Silver plate has no intrinsic silver value.
 It is not worth the refining costs to try to redeem the silver.
 It has very little resale value as tableware.